CloudDesk/RTE-PMS-Backend/Document Repository/v3/PMS_Design_Change_Request_Flexible_Objectives_Probation_Review.md

 Existing PMS flow should not be affected.

 The current PMS objective and review flow remains valid for the approved regular PMS use case.

+The new objective model, scoring options, probation review configuration, sharing/delegation, and audit enhancements shall be treated as add-on configurable capabilities.
+If the new configuration is not enabled or not present, the system shall continue using the existing approved PMS and probation review behavior.

 Backward compatibility rules: